ekipalen/microsoft-teams-actions/README.md

 In order to use the action package you need to go into https://portal.azure.com and register new Azure Entra ID (formerly Azure AD) application.
 Follow the detailed instructions [here](https://sema4.ai/docs/actions/auth/microsoft).

-Grant the application necessary scopes to use actions.
+Currently the Actions in this package use the following scopes.

+    - Channel.ReadBasic.All
+    - ChannelMessage.Send
+    - Chat.Create
+    - ChatMessage.Send
-    - Files.Read
+    - Group.Read.All
-    - Files.Read.All
+    - Team.Create
-    - Files.ReadWrite
+    - Team.ReadBasic.All
-    - Sites.Read.All
+    - TeamMember.Read.All
-    - Sites.ReadWrite.All
+    - User.Read.All